Convergence of Newton's method in shape optimisation via approximate normal functions: Approximate normal basis functions

-At next we define for every $C^1$-submanifold $M\subset\R^d$ of codimension one special basis functions.
-These new basis functions are vector fields $\R^d\rightarrow \R^d$ with the pleasing property that their restriction to $M$ is approximately normal in a certain sense (cf. Lemma~\ref{lem:kernel_function_small}).
+We now define special basis function on $M\subset\VR^d$.
+These new basis functions are vector fields $\VR^d\rightarrow \VR^d$ with the pleasing property that their restriction to $M$ is approximately normal in a certain sense (cf. Lemma~\ref{lem:kernel_function_small}).